-Some mechanisms in the platform require a certain form of authentication, ranging from anonymous over username/password up to X509 tokens52.
+Some mechanisms in the platform require a certain form of authentication, ranging from anonymous over username/password up to X509 tokens, keystores with certificates or (public) cryptographic keys as well as SSL key managers.
 However, storing such information in the configuration model or even in code is not acceptable.
 Therefore, the platform provides an IdentityStore with a pluggable implementation.
 By default, a Yaml file with the identities is read either from the classpath, a file from the home directory of the actual process or a file determined by an environment variable.
 Moreover, advanced and sophisticated implementations for central identity and authentication token management can be plugged in here.
 The configuration of components shall refer to the logical name of the authentication token, which is provided (if known) by the identity store.
 To allow for more flexibility and to ease identity management, several default names, e.g., starting with a specific device name, if not found, the name of a device group, e.g., edges or servers, etc. will be used.